Skip to Main Content

 Public Law Numbers:

-• 101 = the Congress
+• 101 = First year of the Congress

-• 123 = sequential number assigned to the law
+• 123 = Sequential number assigned to the law

 United States Statutes at Large:

-• 80 = volume number of the United States Statutes at Large
+• 80 = Volume number of the United States Statutes at Large

-• 931 = page on which the text of the law begins
+• 931 = Page on which the text of the law begins

 United States Code:

-• 5 = title of the United States Code (Title 5, Government Organization and Employees)
+• 5 = Title of the United States Code (Title 5, Government Organization and Employees)

-• 555 = section number
+• 555 = Section number

 Reference Sources [Aids for finding the Law]